 - Different QC states can be assigned to incoming data depending on the import method used.
-Default QC states can be assigned different for:
+A default QC states can be assigned independently for:

 - Reviewers can filter a data grid by QC State and thus find all data requiring review from a single screen.

 - All quality control actions are audited in the audit log.